Zaheen06/ai-quiz-maker/README.md

   "build": "prisma generate && next build", "postinstall": "prisma generate"
 }
-📸 Screenshots (optional)
-(You can add screenshots of your UI here once ready)

 🤝 Contributing
 Pull requests are welcome!
 If you’d like to contribute, fork the repo and submit a PR.

-📜 License
-This project is licensed under the MIT License.

 ✨ Made with ❤️ by Zaheen06